evenp/FBSD/README.md

 | Without ADS and ATC | 29.51 | 306 | 38.58 | 2.47 |
 | With ADS and ATC  | 25.85 | 352 | 33.25 | 2.17 |

-**Table: Measure with and without ADS and ATC concepts on office image. **
+**Table: Measure with and without ADS and ATC concepts on office image.**

 Shorter execution time is achieved with the new concepts.
 Detected blurred segments are shorter but thinner.
-Obviously the constant assigned thickness augments the probabimity to extend the segments with outlier edge points as can be noticed in the detail of the office image.
+Obviously the constant assigned thickness augments the probability to extend the segments with outlier edge points as can be noticed in the detail of the office image.

 [1] Denis, P., Elder, J.H. and Estrada, F.J.: Efficient edge-based methods for estimating Manhattan frames in urban imagery.
 In: European Conference on Computer Vision.
 Springer LNCS 5303, pp. 197-210 (2008).